Pipeline System

 Each channel runs its own complete pipeline:

-• Own sampler, filters, scorers, aggregator, resolver
+- Own sampler, filters, scorers, resolver policy, sticky bias

-• Own best candidate
+- Own best candidate

-• Own events
+- Own events

 Shared Context